 - 7.1.1.
-Introduction: The BMS course at St. Xavier's College, Mumbai was started in 1999 as a self-financed 3-year undergraduate programme affiliated to the University of Mumbai.
-The aim has always been to foster the spirit of entrepreneurship among young minds and also to develop mid-level managerial skills for industry.
-As an Autonomous College since 2010, the BMS curriculum has been critically upgraded and has been given a research slant by including relevant courses in the fields of Finance, Marketing, Human Resources and Production.
-Due to the project-based learning style, the alumni of this Department are placed in top positions in organisations across the globe and some have started and sustained their own ventures and businesses that nurture inclusive growth through social entrepreneurship. - 7.1.2.
-Number of students: 60 students. - 7.1.3.
-Eligibility: A candidate in order to be eligible for admission to the B.M.S. degree course shall have passed the 12th Std.
-Examination conducted by the Maharashtra State Board of Higher Secondary Education or its equivalent examination or Diploma in any Engineering branch with two or three or four years duration after passing the Secondary School Certificate (S.S.C.) examination conducted by the Board of Technical Education, Maharashtra State or equivalent examination. - 7.1.4.
-Eligibility Certificate: Refer Section 4.3, page 27 - 7.1.5.
-Admission Criteria: For the BMS Course, unlike other courses, the students come from all 3 faculties (Arts, Science & Commerce) where the marking systems are very different.
-Hence an entrance test for this course is conducted for admission purposes.
-Admissions are on the basis of the Entrance Test (refer 4.1.2., page 24).
-Also refer 4.1.9, page 24 and Table 4.1.9 (B), page 26
+Introduction: The BMS programme at St. Xavier's College, Mumbai was started in the Academic Year 2001-02 as a self-financed 3-year undergraduate program affiliated to the University of Mumbai.
+The aim has always been to foster the spirit of entrepreneurship among young minds and to also develop middle-level managerial skills for industry.
+As an Autonomous College since 2010, the BMS curriculum has been critically upgraded to bridge the industryacademia gap by including relevant courses in the fields of Finance, Marketing, Human Resources and Production.
+The teaching - learning process follows a blend of assignments, case studies and projects so as to equip the students with the requirements of the industry and to also instill in them the confidence to start their own venture.
+Through the campus placement process, the students are placed in some of the top ranking Consulting firms, Banks, FMCG companies and Media companies immediately after the course.
+The alumni of the Department are not only placed in top positions in organizations across the globe but many of them have also started and sustained their own ventures and businesses that nurture inclusive growth through social entrepreneurship for the benefit of the society. - 7.1.2.
+Number of students: 120 students (w.e.f.
+August 2021). - 7.1.3.
+Eligibility: A candidate in order to be eligible for admission to the B.M.S. degree programme shall have passed the 12th Std.
+Examination conducted by the Maharashtra State Board of Higher Secondary Education or its equivalent examination or Diploma in any Engineering branch with at least 2 years duration after passing the Secondary School Certificate (S.S.C.) examination conducted by the Board of Technical Education, Maharashtra State or equivalent examination. - 7.1.4.
+Eligibility Certificate: Refer Section 4.3, page 28 - 7.1.5.
+Admission Criteria: For the BMS Programme, unlike other programmes, the students come from all 3 faculties (Arts, Science & Commerce) where the marking systems are very different.
+Hence an entrance test for this programme is conducted for admission purposes.
+Admissions are on the basis of the Entrance Test (refer 4.1.2. & 4.1.6. page 25).
+Also refer 4.1.10, page 26 and Table 4.1.9 (B), page 27

 7.1.6.
-Minimum Percentage of Marks in Qualifying Exams
+Minimum Requirement of Marks in Qualifying Exams

-- 7.1.6.1.
+7.1.6.1.
 Candidates applying in any of the categories, viz., General , Christian Minority Community and Special Category should have passed the Qualifying Std.
-XII Examination (or any other equivalent Exams) - 7.1.7.
-Fees: Refer Table 4.4.1 (A), page 28; Sections 4.5 (page 29) & 4.6 (page 29)
+XII Examination (or any other equivalent Exams)

+7.1.7.
+Fees: Refer Table 4.4.1 (A), page 29; Sections 4.4(page 29) & 4.5 (page 30) 7.1.8.
+Syllabi per Semester